A Critical Examination of the Constitutionality of Federal Government’s Suspension of Twitter Activities in Nigeria by Wisdom C. Onyisi

 2. For the purpose of protecting the rights and freedom of other persons…”

 The full purport of this restrictive provisions in section 45 of the Constitution of the Federal Republic of Nigeria is that the right to freedom of speech and expression can only be derogated by a law duly passed by the National Assembly and not mere directives or order from the Executive..
-This is in line with the judgment of the courts in Ogwuche v.
+This is in line with the judgments of the courts in Ogwuche v.
 Federal Republic of Nigeria; Okedara v.
 Attorney General of the Federation; Marwa & Ors v.
 Nyako & Ors (1980) LPELR-2936 (SC))

 In Din v.
 African Newspapers of Nig Ltd (1990) LPELR-947 (SC) the Court declared that under the Constitution it was clear that liberty of thought and freedom of expression were paramount.
 It noted that the freedom guaranteed under section 39 of the Constitution includes the freedom to hold an opinion and pass information without interference; and that this freedom presupposes free flow of opinion and ideas essential to sustain the collective life of the citizenry. [p.
 24] The Court however, stressed that the right provided under section 39 is not an open-ended or absolute right, the right is qualified, and therefore subject to some restrictions by the provisions of section 45 of the Constitution.